po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

     for (const value of songs) console.log(value);
     ```

-  * 🔑 We see in the second example, we use a `for...of` loop to iterate over a 2D array, as shown in the following code:
+  * 🔑 We see in the second example, we use a `for...of` loop to iterate over a multidimensional array.

+  * 🔑 A multidimensional array is an array of elements where each element is another array.
+In other words, a multidimensional array is an array of arrays.

     ```js
     const moreSongs = [